 Most of us will have experienced the all or nothing law going a bit wrong and it is "going a bit wrong" that we want to utilize in our yet to be mentioned training method.
-Picture this - you are moving house, and you are filling boxes to load into the removal van boxes of heavy books, pots, pans, some bedding and all that sort of thing.
+Picture this - you are moving to a new house, and you are filling boxes to load into the removal van boxes of heavy books, pots, pans, some bedding and all that sort of thing.
 You are down to the last box and you know it is going to be a heavy one - full of books.
 Therefore, you psyche yourself up and approach the box.
-With a neutral spine and tensed abdominals, you stand over it, squat down, take a firm grip on it, heave it up and you find it flies up.
+With neutral spine and tensed abdominals, you stand over it, squat down, take a firm grip on it, heave it up and you find it flies up.
 Someone swapped your heavy box of books for a box of pillows and your neuromuscular system was fooled into recruiting too many motor units for the job.
 Now, if only we could do this at will

 In the gym

 Decide on the fast lift you want to train - let us say for this example the power clean.
 Think of a slow lift, which utilizes similar movement patterns to the fast lift, you want to improve - in this case the bent-legged deadlift.

 Load up the bar with close to your 1RM (repetition max) for the deadlift and perform a good solid repetition - obviously having warmed up appropriately beforehand.
 This should be a safe attempt - in other words, there should be no doubt you will make the lift, but it should still be fairly challenging.